tortious/2019Firefox/README.md

 - browser.tabs.insertaftercurrent = true (open tabs to the right, always.
 Removes need for extension that does the same shit)

+- browser.display.background_color = #1a1a1a (This stops the preloading blinding white shit.
+Finally!!!!)

 ## Misc Main Menu Ids & Classes